Control of Nanophase Defects During Ceramic Melt Processing of Bi2Sr2CaCu2O8+x High Tc Superconductors

-To improve the critical current density of Bi2Sr2CaCu2O8+x high temperature superconductors (HTS) in high magnetic field applications (> 1 T from 20-50 K), it is necessary to introduce a high density (» 5 per 100 nm in a linear direction) of nanosize (» 3-20 nm) defects directly into the superconductor.
-The addition of non-superconducting or 'flux pinning' defects pins the magnetic field that enters the type II superconductor in interacting vortex structures (individual F o = 2.07 x 10-11 T•cm2).
+To improve the critical current density of Bi2Sr2CaCu2O8+x high temperature superconductors (HTS) in high magnetic field applications (> 1 T from 20 K to 50 K), it is necessary to introduce a high density (approximately equal to} 5 per 100 nm in a linear direction) of nanosize (approximately equal to} 3-20 nm) defects directly into the superconductor.
+The addition of non-superconducting or flux pinning defects pins the magnetic field that enters the type II superconductor in interacting vortex structures (individual Φ o = 2.07 x 10-11 T cm2).
 Our approach to this problem is to introduce nanophase defects which have minimal chemical interaction with the superconductor phase.
 A complication of using this method, however, is that nanosize defects can quickly coarsen during the melt-growth methods typically used for processing HTS materials.
 Therefore a challenge is to add nanophase defects that do not coarsen or otherwise affect the processing of the superconductor.
-This paper shows initial results obtained with addition of 5% to 25% volume fraction defects (nanosize Al2O3, nanosize Au, submicrometer (Sr,Ca)14Cu24O41, and carbon nanotubes) to Bi2Sr2CaCu2O8+x thick films processed on Ag foils.
-Addition of nanosize defect particles in general improved flux-pinning properties from 20-50 K, and greatly inhibited secondary Sr-Ca-Cu-O defect formations.
-Nanosize Al2O3 was observed to react with the Bi:Sr:Ca:Cu:O matrix after melting was initiated (> 870 ° C), to form solid-solution (Sr,Ca)3Al2O6 phase with Sr:Ca ratio varying less than 10% of the Sr:Ca ratio of the Bi:Sr:Ca:Cu:O precursor matrix.
-The (Sr,Ca)3Al2O6 phase formed as submicrometer particles, however some coarsening to 1-5 mm size was noted for longer melt processing times (or higher temperatures).
-Addition of (Sr,Ca)14Cu24O41 phase defects did not significantly increase Jc, and particles were observed to coarsen quickly to 2-50 mm size.
+This paper shows initial results obtained with addition of 5 % to 25 % volume fraction defects (nanosize Al2O3, nanosize Au, submicrometer (Sr,Ca)14Cu24O41, and carbon nanotubes) to Bi2Sr2CaCu2O8+x thick films processed on Ag foils.
+Addition of nanosize defect particles in general improved flux-pinning properties from 20 K to 50 K, and greatly inhibited secondary Sr-Ca-Cu-O defect formations.
+Nanosize Al2O3 was observed to react with the Bi:Sr:Ca:Cu:O matrix after melting was initiated (> 870 C), to form solid-solution (Sr,Ca)3Al2O6 phase with Sr:Ca ratio varying less than 10 % of the Sr:Ca ratio of the Bi:Sr:Ca:Cu:O precursor matrix.
+The (Sr,Ca)3Al2O6 phase formed as submicrometer particles, however some coarsening to 1 mm to 5 mm size was noted for longer melt processing times (or higher temperatures).
+Addition of (Sr,Ca)14Cu24O41 phase defects did not significantly increase Jc, and particles were observed to coarsen quickly to 2 mu)m to 50 υm size.
 Addition of nanophase Au particles caused a significant problem for processing by completely suppressing 2212 c-axis oriented textured growth, however Au particles were not observed to coarsen.
 Addition of carbon nanotube defects produced submicrometer defects, however reduced c-axis oriented texture growth, altered phase assemblages, and reduced transport Jc(0T, 30K).